ppg0001/PLPA_Assignment/Final_Project/Final_Project_Pankaj.md

 This script is designed for the analysis of the Shotgun_POULTRY microbiome data This script contains the statistical analysis, exploratory plots and publication plots.
-Each step of the analysis is discussed at my best capabilities.For more detailed understanding please refer the Readme file.
+Each step of the analysis is discussed at my best capabilities.For more detailed understanding (including biological interpretation) please refer the Readme file.

 ## Readme file link